What is Raging Waters? Where is the water park located? What are some top tips for a day at Raging Waters in Los Angeles?

 Considering a cabana rental, book one in advance!
 They are very popular and go fast, especially on hot days.

 Cabanas at Raging Waters start at $150 for the day.
-They can be as simple as a private shaded area with seating for four people to bigger Cabanas with more seating and a designated server.
+They can be as simple as a private shaded area with four-person seating to bigger Cabanas with more seating and a designated server.

 Are they worth it?
 They may be worth it if you’re looking for assigned seating in a shaded spot for you and your family.
 However, don’t expect luxury.